Best Buy is teaming up with other prominent Minnesota organizations to help fight the digital divide across the state.

 This initiative is just the latest example of our ongoing commitment to teens and technology, which has remained strong throughout the COVID-19 pandemic.
 We’ve donated millions of dollars in funding for local nonprofits and provided teens with laptops, tablets and internet hotspots to help them stay connected during this time.

 In addition to Best Buy, the other founding members of ConnectedMN are the Blandin Foundation, Comcast, Minnesota Business Partnership and Saint Paul & Minnesota Foundation.
-To date, we’ve collectively helped raise more than $1.65 million in cash and in-kind donations to ensure no student is left behind — no matter what school looks like over the coming year.
+To date, we’ve collectively helped raise almost $2 million in cash and in-kind donations to ensure no student is left behind — no matter what school looks like over the coming year.

-Additional organizations who have supported the partnership include Accenture, Andersen Corporation, Bush Foundation, Ecolab, EY, Land O’Lakes, Minneapolis Foundation, Protolabs Foundation, Richard M. Schulze Family Foundation, Securian Financial, SPS Commerce Foundation and Xcel Energy.
+Additional organizations who have supported the partnership include Accenture, Andersen Corporation, Boston Scientific, Bush Foundation, Ecolab Foundation, EY, Fred C. and Katherine B. Andersen Foundation, Land O’Lakes, Mardag Foundation, Minneapolis Foundation, Protolabs Foundation, Richard M. Schulze Family Foundation, Securian Financial, SPS Commerce Foundation, Vantage Financial, and Xcel Energy.

 A more connected Minnesota